 Preserving extra citrus juice is easy – here’s how to freeze lemon juice in jars.
-Works for any kind of citrus juice, including lime juice, orange juice, and grapefruit juice.
+This preservation method works for any kind of citrus juice, including lime juice, orange juice, and grapefruit juice.

 We love freshly squeezed juice.
 We also love southern California, so we try to get down there every year.
-It’s a wonderful place to spend part of the winter.

-So when we drive home from California, we always bring bags and bags of citrus with us.
+When we drive home, we always bring bags and bags of citrus with us.

 We just store the bags of fruit in our cold room.
 Over time I grab a bag of lemons and we use fresh squeezed lemon juice to drink fresh as our home made lemonade.

-Freeze Lemon Juice in Jars
+How to Freeze Lemon Juice in Jars

 But there comes a point when the citrus is in danger of drying out, so here’s what I do to preserve the juice.
-I grab all the bags and bring them up to the kitchen, where my juicer is waiting.
+I grab all the bags and bring them up to the kitchen, where my electric juicer is waiting.

 Today, I juiced up the last of the lemons – 2 bags, each weighing 5 pounds.
 This juicer?
 I LOVE it and it has lasted for years.
 It’s a Black & Decker Electric Citrus Juicer and I highly recommend it.

 Just slice the fruit in half, set it on the cone and push down.
 Perfect and easy!
 And this juicer does a great job of separating the pulp and pits, so you don’t have to worry about straining the solids from the liquid.

 You can choose the amount of pulp you want in your juice too.
 As the carafe below the juicer fills up, I pour it directly into clean mason jars.

-The, I add a seal and a ring.
+I add a seal and a ring.
 Each one then goes in the upright freezer.
 I always keep the jars in the door of the freezer, just in case.